 The 10-course dinner set menu comes in at £120 and you can level it up accordingly with three drink pairings – wine (an extra £105), ‘Akoko’ (an extra £80), which is a combination of cocktails and African wines, or softs (an extra £50).
 There’s also the option to streamline down to six courses for £55.
 Obviously, this isn’t casual, spur of the moment, feel-like going-for-out-dinner type of stuff, but for special all-out occasions, it’s truly up there with London’s most memorable.

 And about the venue itself: it’s absolutely gorgeous, with warm, textured terracotta walls accented with West African art & pottery – there’s even some from Ladi Kwali, who earned the nickname the “Queen of Pottery’ back in the ’60s.
 There’s a beautiful bar, too, where you can start your evening with a cacao and date-infused negroni, or a punchy vodka soda laced with scotch bonnet.

 That much hasn’t changed…

-NOTE: Akoko is due to open this autumn.
-You can find out more at their website right HERE.
+NOTE: Akoko is open for dinner Wed-Sat, plus Saturday lunch.
+You can find out more, and book a table, right HERE.

 Akoko | 21 Berners Street, Fitzrovia, W1T 3LP

-If you want to meet the neighbours… head to the Berners Tavern
+If you want to meet the neighbours… head to Berners Tavern